dokutan/check.fnl/README.md

 Use the ``-s`` option to show a list of all checks.

 ## Features
+The analysed code is not executed, only parsed by the Fennel parser.

 Currently check.fnl finds:
 - deprecated forms
 - bad style